andrewyewcy/andrewyewcy.github.io/_posts/2023-05-23-bixi-web-scraping.md

 ## Part 1: Web-scrape all download links from Bixi website

-We begin as most jupyter notebooks do, with importing required packages.
+We begin with importing required packages.
+Note that for readability, the required packages will be imported as the need arises.

 ```python